matthiaskaeding/showstats/README.md

 - Primarily built for polars data frames, **showstats** converts other inputs.

-  - For full compatibility with pandas.DataFrames install as `pip install showstats[pandas]`.
+  - For full compatibility with pandas.DataFrames install via `pip install showstats[pandas]`.

 - Heavily inspired by the great R-packages